nathhB/nbnet/examples/raylib/README.md

 Every tick, the server pack the latest received client states in a message that is then broadcasted to all clients.
 Each client displays a representation of other clients based on the latest received states from the server.

-This example protocol is implemented using four messages:
+This example protocol is implemented using three messages:

-- SpawnMessage (reliable)

-	This message is sent by the server to a client when it connects and get accepted.
-The message contains initial data about this client like his position inside the window.

 - UpdateStateMessage (unreliabe)